vectorgrp/sil-kit/docs/index.rst

     * GCC 5.4.0-6ubuntu1~16.04.10 **or**
     * Clang 3.8.0-2ubuntu4

-These are the specific versions VIB is tested and built against.
+These are specific versions the Vector Integration Bus is tested and built against.